roomsensr/install/README.md

 ## Installation

 ## How to install
-1. run script (with or without cards)
-2. restart HA
-3. add config to configuration.yaml
-4. add resources to lovelace if you aren't using cards installed using HACS
-5. restart HA
+1. Run one of the two scripts below:
-### script to get all files:
+   - If you want to get all files, use the first script.
+   - If you don't need the cards folder (cards installed from HACS), use the second script.

-> make sure you are in config directory
+    > **Make sure you are in the config directory before running these scripts.**

+    Get all files:

+    ```bash
     curl -sL  https://raw.githubusercontent.com/roomsensr/install/main/get-all.sh | bash -s
+    ```

-### script to get files without cards folder(cards installed from hacs):
+    Get files without cards folder:

-> make sure you are in config directory
+    ```bash
     curl -sL  https://raw.githubusercontent.com/roomsensr/install/main/get.sh | bash -s
+    ```

+2. Restart Home Assistant.
+3. Add the necessary configuration to your `configuration.yaml` file (details provided below).
+4. If you're not using cards installed using HACS, add the specified resources to Lovelace (details provided below).
+5. Restart HA again.

 ## After install make sure you have configured:
 ````